dellow/Web-Framework/README.md

 You might want to review the .gitignore file.
 Sensitive files like `sftp-config.json` which hold SSH connection details for Grunt-SSH should be ignored, along with any other files or directories.

-## Styleguide
+## Styleguide & Examples
+There is a CSS styleguide in [`dist/.help/examples/styleguide.html`](dist/.help/examples/styleguide.html) which outlines some of the styled elements in the framework.
+You can also test the vertical rhythm [`dist/.help/examples/rhythm.html`](dist/.help/examples/rhythm.html).

+These serve as ongoing platforms to test any changes you might make to framework CSS.

-There is a basic CSS styleguide in [`dist/docs/styleguide.html`](dist/docs/styleguide.html).
-Please disable Debug mode to view this correctly.
+__Please note:__ You will need to disable Debug mode to view Styleguides and Examples correctly.

 ## Using Gulp
 Run the default config in development mode: